 Thesis Proposal and Research Thesis: All MA students will work with appropriate faculty members in developing a viable Thesis Project.
 A thesis proposal must be approved by the Director of the MA Program, the Dean, and two Thesis readers.
-The first reader of the Thesis is normally the student's academic advisor.
+The first reader of the Thesis is normally the student's faculty advisor for area of concentration.
 Ideally, initial discussions about the thesis should begin no later than the Spring of the first year of study.